Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

-The potential impact of return trajectories is apparent in Figure~\ref{fig:tails_and_streams_movie_snapshot}, containing several views of the PEs from the CC'd GC under the $\alpha$ criterion at age $12\,\Gyr$ (a snapshot from a full $14\,\Gyr$-long movie at \href{youtu.be/zJKCvAf6U3E}{youtu.be/zJKCvAf6U3E}).
+The potential impact of return trajectories is apparent in Figure~\ref{fig:tails_and_streams_movie_snapshot}, containing several views of the PEs from the CC'd GC under the $\alpha$ criterion at age $12\,\Gyr$ (a snapshot from a full $14\,\Gyr$-long movie linked in the caption).
 The lower right panel shows the projected positions in the orbital ($XY$) plane of the inertial center-of-mass frame, and the other panels the three orthographic projections along each axis of the rotating clustercentric frame (see caption).
 Since weak two-body relaxation dominates escape at $t=12\,\Gyr$, the streams closely follow the GC's circular orbit.
 This contrasts with ages ${\lesssim}3\,\Gyr$, when a clumpier, more energetic $\Etilde$ distribution (Figure~\ref{fig:tej_Etilde}) leads to more irregular, branching streams (see the full movie).
-But perhaps the most notable feature---novel in the context of cluster literature---is the appearance (lower right) of robust `returning tidal tails', which form an X-like structure with the usual outgoing tails.
+But perhaps the most notable feature---novel in the context of star cluster literature---is the appearance (lower right) of robust `returning tidal tails', which form an X-like structure with the usual outgoing tails.
 This structure only appears at ages ${\gtrsim}T_d$, so coloring the PEs by $t_{\rm rmv}$ emphasizes the large age difference between the outgoing (mostly red) and returning (yellow) tails.
-Yet it is important to note that the robustness of the latter is largely due to the assumptions of a circular GC orbit in a spherical, smooth, and unevolving $\phigal$.
-In reality, perturbations from Galactic substructure and an asymmetric, evolving $\phigal$ likely disperse such tails to much lower density.
-We further discuss these considerations in Section~\ref{S:discussion_return_tails}.
+Crucially, however, the robustness of the latter is largely due to the assumptions of a circular GC orbit in a spherical, unevolving $\phigal$.
+In reality, perturbations from MW substructure and an asymmetric, evolving $\phigal$ likely disperse such tails to much lower density.
+We further discuss these caveats in Section~\ref{S:discussion_return_tails}.